y9hack337/komaruGram/README.md

 ## Compilation Guide

-1. Download the Cherrygram source code ( `git clone https://github.com/arslan4k1390/Cherrygram.git` )
+1. Download the komaruGram source code ( `git clone https://github.com/arslan4k1390/komaruGram.git` )
 2. Fill out storeFile, storePassword, keyAlias, keyPassword in app's build.gradle to sign your app
 3. Go to https://console.firebase.google.com/, create two android apps with application IDs uz.unnarsx.komarugram and uz.unnarsx.komarugram.beta, turn on firebase messaging and download `google-services.json`, which should be copied into `TMessagesProj` folder.
 4. Open the project in the Studio (note that it should be opened, NOT imported).
 5. Fill out values in `TMessagesProj/src/main/java/uz/unnarsx/komarugram/Extra.kt` – there’s a link for each of the variables showing where and which data to obtain.
-6. You are ready to compile and use Cherrygram.
+6. You are ready to compile and use komaruGram.

 ## Thanks to: